-The project/program/portfolio only addresses few or minor elements of the benefits being assessed by
+The project/program/portfolio only addresses few or minor elements of the benefits being assessed by the question/statement or provides minor indirect benefits.

-The project/program/portfolio does not provide any or very limited benefits to those being assessed by Very Limited
+Very Limited The project/program/portfolio does not provide any or very limited benefits to those being assessed by the question/statement.